List of current ships of the Royal Canadian Navy: Submarines

 In August 2025 the Canadian government shortlisted the German/Norwegian Type 212CD and the South Korean KSS-III.
+On 6 July 2026, TKMS's Type 212CD was selected as the next submarine.

 Destroyers

 Canada will acquire up to 15 new warships via the program.
 The program entered the test module construction phase in 2024, when the first three ships were ordered.
-In June 2025, the River-class entered full-rate production.
+In June 2025, the River class entered full-rate production.
 The RCN has upgraded all current frigates with advanced systems and life extension maintenance to maximize operational capability into the 2030s.

 Corvettes

 The Kingston-class vessels will be retired beginning in late 2025.
-The RCN's early planning for a replacement was a similar patrol vessel which would alleviate some of the Kingston class limitations in areas such as speed, seakeeping and armament.
-As of 2025, the RCN plans to build corvettes under a project called the Continental Defence Corvette.
+The RCN's early planning for a replacement was a similar patrol vessel which would alleviate some of the Kingston class' limitations in areas such as speed, seakeeping and armament.
+The RCN plans to build 16–20 corvettes under a project called the Continental Defence Corvette.
 These proposed ships will be larger than the Kingston class, have upgraded armament and an ice-strengthened hull to allow operations near ice edge in the Arctic.
+The contracts are expected to be awarded in 2030, with the first ship operational by 2039.
+As of August 2026, four Kingston-class vessels remain in service.